ecamo19/learning_book/docs/how_to/program_in_cpp.md

 ## Cpp type system

 C++ is object oriented language.
-Think as a object with sp
+Think as a object with specific characteristic that define it.
+Like a dog or a light swittch.

+A dog has 4 legs